waynechungvs/PSLab/README.md

 4. **Export for Documentation**
       Export any Permission Set to CSV for offline review or compliance audits.
    ![CSV Export Screenshot](resources/CSV-Export-Screenshot.gif)

+# Limitations

+* **Field-Level Security (FLS)**:
+  PS Lab does not display every single field when showing the fields combobox.
+This is because Salesforce treats certain fields with special rules defined in the FieldPermissions object:
+    * Auto-number and Formula fields → have FieldPermissions records but are always read-only (PermissionsRead = true, PermissionsEdit = false).
+    * The following field types **don’t return** a FieldPermissions record because they are **assumed to be always readable**:
+      * Id
+      * CreatedById
+      * CreatedDate
+      * IsDeleted
+      * LastModifiedById
+      * LastModifiedDate
+      * SystemModStamp
+   * The following field types don’t return a FieldPermissions record because they are **assumed to be always readable and writable**:
+      * OwnerId
+      * Master-detail custom relationship fields
+      * Universally required custom fields

+  To keep results clear and concise, PS Lab excludes these fields when displaying FLS permissions.

 # Authors
 * Oumaima ARBANI - PS Lab Solution Designer & Developer